Catherine Hardwicke: Film career

 Her following film was not a commercial or critical success.
 An adaptation of the classic fairy tale "Little Red Riding Hood", Hardwicke reimagined it as a coming of age story, exploring the theme of adolescence growing into adulthood and sexual awakening."When you're 10, you start latching on to it for another reason- why did she get in bed with the wolf?
 Hardwicke even compares the beast to a love interest.
 "It represents a dark animal nature which is close to sexuality."
-The film presents itself as an exploration and awareness of a young girls sexuality, "some say that it's a tale of a young girl's journey into puberty (hence the red cloack) and her subsequent sexual awakening; girls should steer clear of male predators, represented by the wolf."
+The film presents itself as an exploration and awareness of a young girls sexuality, "some say that it's a tale of a young girl's journey into puberty (hence the red cloak) and her subsequent sexual awakening; girls should steer clear of male predators, represented by the wolf."
 As in Neil Jordan's 1984 film The Company of Wolves, the wolf is a werewolf who lives as a human among the townspeople.
 The village begins to turn on itself as everyone is suspect.
 Gary Oldman arrives to help solve the mystery.
 Red Riding Hood is played by actress Amanda Seyfried, with supporting roles from Max Irons and Shiloh Fernandez as her love interests.